History of Knott's Berry Farm: Box House and Barrel House

 These two structures, built out of old boxes and old barrels respectively (1953) were examples of miners building houses out of whatever materials were available.
 The Box House, which used to be to the south of the Miners' Bank and in front of the Barrel House, has been replaced by a new version of the Haunted Shack.

 Covered Wagon Camp

-The Sheriff John Show entertains visitors to the Covered Wagon Camp in 1963.
+The Sheriff John entertains visitors to the Covered Wagon Camp in 1963.

-With the success of the free entertainment, another Western themed attraction was dug into a pit and terraced with concrete rockwork.
-Live performances of popular Country and Western bands and singers were featured, as guests gathered around a raging campfire, surrounded by a circle of Conestoga wagons, humorously painted with slogans such as "California, or bust" on the Prairie Schooner canvas.
-Part of that installation included Sutters a fast food burger, hot dog, pizza, chilli, fries and drinks stand, served in a folding cardboard box as a box lunch for enjoyment in the Covered Wagon Camp, setting a precedent and long-standing tradition of enjoying a meal purchased at Knott's to be enjoyed anywhere.
+With the success of the free entertainment, another western themed attraction was dug into a pit and terraced with concrete rockwork.
+Live performances of popular country and western bands and singers were featured, as guests gathered around a raging campfire, surrounded by a circle of Conestoga wagons, humorously painted with slogans such as "California, or bust" on the Prairie Schooner canvas.
+Part of that installation included Sutters a fast food burger, hot dog, pizza, chili, fries, and drinks stand, served in a folding cardboard box as a box lunch for enjoyment in the Covered Wagon Camp, setting a precedent and long-standing tradition of enjoying a meal purchased at Knott's to be enjoyed anywhere.

 Knott's Berry Farm transitioned from a way-point into a destination as word spread.